Learn how the AIRB regulates auto insurance rates in Alberta by reviewing rating programs and responding to market challenges.

 The Automobile Insurance Rate Board (AIRB) regulates auto insurance rates in Alberta under the authority granted by the Insurance Act and regulations.
 The AIRB approves, rejects, or requires changes to Alberta auto insurance rate filings for all vehicle types.

 The AIRB works in the best interest of Albertans while considering each insurance company’s circumstances.
-It ensures a competitive marketplace and accessible, equitable, and sustainable auto insurance for Albertans.
+It ensures a competitive marketplace, as well as accessible, equitable, and sustainable auto insurance for Albertans.

 The AIRB monitors many aspects of the auto insurance market like driver perceptions, loss trends, availability, affordability, technological advancements, and innovations benefiting Albertans.
 It also discusses these topics with stakeholders and industry experts to stay informed and proactively regulate the auto insurance industry.